Welcome to the world – or welcome to considering the world – of 1099 employment.

 This is why, as mentioned before, at risk of sounding like an ad, I simply subscribe to Collective.

 If Collective is not yet available in your state, just find a qualified accountant.
 Preferably one that understands small business taxes.

-And if you make more than $80,000 per year, be sure to ask that accountant about filing your LLC as an S-Corp for additional tax benefits.
+And if you make more than $80,000 in earnings per year, be sure to ask that accountant about filing your LLC as an S-Corp for additional tax benefits.